-In this second part of the post on Uxmal I’ll focus on the archeological site itself, which is the second most visited site in Yucatan after Chichen Itza and with good reason.
-It’s immensely impressive and gave me for the first time a clear sense of just how much places like Uxmal deserve to be called cities.
-When one considers that the excavated structures at Uxmal represent only a fraction of the full city as it existed at the point of Uxmal’s apogee in Mayan history, it’s clear that such sites were on the same level as the major metropolitan centers in Central Mexico.
+In this second part of the post on Uxmal I’ll focus on the archeological site itself, which is the second most visited site in Yucatan after Chichen Itza — and with good reason.
+It’s immensely impressive and gave me for the first time a clear sense of just why places like Uxmal deserve to be called cities.
+When one considers that the excavated structures at Uxmal represent only a fraction of the full city as it existed at the time of Uxmal’s apogee in Mayan history, it’s clear that such sites were on the same level as the major metropolitan centers in Central Mexico.

 The history of Uxmal is long and has many twists and turns.
 Let’s start with some information from the Wikipedia page on the site (here):

 While much work has been done at the popular tourist destination of Uxmal to consolidate and restore buildings, little in the way of serious archeological excavation and research has been done.
 The city’s dates of occupation are unknown and the estimated population (about 15,000 people) is a rough guess.
 Most of the city’s major construction took place while Uxmal was the capital of a Late Classic Maya state around 850-925 AD.
 After about 1000 AD, Toltec invaders took over, and most building ceased by 1100 AD.